salina-k/IW-Landing-page-responsive-/README.md

 This is an assignment for Insight Workshop Academy.
 I have simply made this landing page responsive by using CSS media queries.
+This website is compatible in mobile and tablets.